 Reduces Work Load – For small businesses that cannot afford to bring another employee on board, kiosks provide a cost-effective solution and also reduce the workload of existing staff members and prevent them from having to multi-task.

-Around-the-Clock Service – Some kiosks are built into the exterior wall of a business.
+Around-the-Clock Service – Some interactive kiosk are built into the exterior wall of a business.
 This allows customers to complete a transaction even during off-business hours.

 Advertising – When kiosks are not in use, their monitor can display ads.
 Kiosks, in this sense, double as a digital signage display, which eliminates the need to print and produce paper ads, posters and banners.